raltamirano/statspublisher-openfire-plugin/README.md

 statspublisher-openfire-plugin
 ==============================

-Plugin to publish Openfire statistics through a RESTful Web Service.
+Plugin to publish statistics through a RESTful Web Service.